Tea and its health effects

 Caffeine

-Caffeine is a stimulant that reduces fatigue.
+Caffeine is a stimulant that reduces feelings of fatigue.
 The amount of caffeine in tea depends on many factors from cultivation to brewing, but in general we can say that a cup of tea contains a third of the amount of caffeine in a cup of coffee.
-The amount of caffeine can be particularly affected by quantity, water temperature and brewing time, the more of these, the more caffeine.
+The amount of caffeine can be particularly affected by the amount, water temperature and brewing time, the more of this, the more caffeine.
 Tea bags contain small pieces of tea leaves and will therefore expose the caffeine faster than whole leaf tea.

-When it comes to decaffeinated tea, there is tea that has been decaffeinated, i.e. regular tea where the caffeine has been removed.
-At the same time as the caffeine disappears, some of the nutrients and taste also disappear.
+When it comes to decaffeinated tea, there is tea that is decaffeinated, which is regular tea that has had the caffeine removed.
+While the caffeine is gone, some of the nutrients and flavor are also lost.
 We recommend tisanes as a caffeine-free alternative to decaffeinated tea.

 L-theanine